 The final and proper way to put this is in a case by case basis, and an argument by contradiction.
-Given that spin and wave function are in something of a product relationship in the conventional Dirac equation for the electron; where the spin is a unique decomposition and factoring of the manner in which to put the Lorentz invariant frame the frame of rest, we proceed by analysis of the Pauli Exclusion Principle and the eigenstate condition with global and local considerations of simultaneously meeting these provisions.
+Given that spin and wave function are in a product relationship in the conventional Dirac equation for the electron; where the spin is a unique decomposition and factoring of the manner in which to put the Lorentz invariant frame the frame of rest, we proceed by analysis of the Pauli Exclusion Principle and the eigenstate condition with global and local considerations of simultaneously meeting these provisions.

 This is most easily imagined as two vectors of projection; one for the spin, and one for the orbital wave function.
 They can be imagined as initially of oppositional character, and of the same magnitude of covariant and contravariant extension for our purposes, and it is considered that we comparatively assess the projection in the Hilbert space of these vectors and one forms, under the action of the orbital to representationally raise and lower the spin of their individual electron states.

 There are two operations that are mutually exclusive to be considered.
 From the perspective of one electron within its own state, the other antipodal electron state seen globally to locally is either of contravariantly and covariantly similar magnitude on both vectors and one forms as projections, or of differing magnitude, but while preserving the contravarying and covarying contraction.

 The state where the magnitude differs by a scale and its inverse, for what was an eigenstate a priori will no longer be one for the projection of the spin portion of the eigenstate and that of the orbital will not meet the product relationship locally and globally.
 However here the Pauli Exclusion Principle can be satisfied, for the area relationship is the same, and hence their projections into each other can remain purely antisymmetric in spin and orbital momentum.

 The state where the magnitude changes scale for both projections is an admissible eigenstate, because the weights of the covarying orbital momentum and contravarying spin are equivalent within the basis, and hence if it was initially an eigenstate in the Dirac electron equation, it will continue to be so.

-However, since the projection as measured by their combination (the spin and orbital) will determine an area that differs, and hence the projection of the eigenstates into each other cannot be purely antisymmetric any longer locally and globally.
-Thus, it appears that either of the two electrons comparatively must attribute the same equivalent weight to charge and spin to satisfy the dual conditions that are the eigenstate condition and the Pauli Exclusion Principle both locally and globally; and that to preserve these conditions relativistically it is required that a correction to the orbital momentum be introduced
+However, since the projection as measured by their combination (the spin and orbital) will determine an area that differs, the projection of the eigenstates into each other cannot be purely antisymmetric any longer locally and globally and the Pauli Exclusivion principle is violated.

+Thus, it appears that either of the two electrons comparatively must attribute the same equivalent weight to charge and spin to satisfy the dual conditions that are the eigenstate condition and the Pauli Exclusion Principle both locally and globally; and that to preserve these conditions relativistically it is required that a correction to the orbital momentum be introduced, which is: